shaniber/recipes/content/soups and stews/pork-and-poblano-stew.md

 +              Toasted shelled pumpkin seeds (pepitas) Optional
 ~~~~

 ## Directions
-Char the chile peppers on all sides, directly over a gas flame, or broil, turning every minute or so until the chiles are blackened on all sides.
-Place in a bowl and cover with a clean dish towel.
-Let sit for 10 minutes or so, then rub off the blackened charred skin.
-Cut away and discard the stem, seeds, and internal veins.
+Char the chile peppers on all sides, directly over a gas flame, or broil,
+turning every minute or so until the chiles are blackened on all sides.
+Place
+in a bowl and cover with a clean dish towel.
+Let sit for 10 minutes or so,
+then rub off the blackened charred skin.
+Cut away and discard the stem,
+seeds, and internal veins.
 Roughly chop the chiles into 1 to 2 inch pieces.
 Set aside.

 Heat the vegetable oil in a large Dutch oven on medium high heat.
-Pat dry the pork pieces with a paper towel and brown them, working in batches as to not crowd the pan.
+Pat dry the
+pork pieces with a paper towel and brown them, working in batches so as to not
+crowd the pan.
 Sprinkle salt generously over the pork while they brown.

 Remove the pork from the pan and set aside.
-Add the chopped onion and cumin to the pan and cook about 5 minutes, until translucent.
-Scrape up any browned bits from the bottom of the pan while the onions cook.
-Add garlic and cook for a minute more.
+Add the chopped onion and cumin to
+the pan and cook about 5 minutes, until translucent.
+Scrape up any browned
+bits from the bottom of the pan while the onions cook.
+Add garlic and cook for
+a minute more.

 Add the chopped chipotle to the onions and garlic.
-Return the browned pork to the pan.
+Return the browned pork to
+the pan.
 Add the chopped poblano chiles to the pan.
-Add the chicken stock and oregano.
+Add the chicken stock and
+oregano.
 Bring to a boil, reduce to a simmer, cover and let cook for 1 hour.
 After an hour, add the diced sweet potato and corn to the stew.
+Cook for
-Cook for another half hour to 45 minutes, until the pork is tender and the sweet potatoes are cooked through.
+another half hour to 45 minutes, until the pork is tender and the sweet
+potatoes are cooked through.

 To serve, spoon out the stew into bowls.
-Swirl in a spoonful of sour cream to each bowl.
+Swirl in a spoonful of sour cream to
+each bowl.
 Top with chopped fresh cilantro and toasted shelled pumpkin seeds.

 ## Yield
 Serves 8.